parsa-salimi/DualityOfFunction/docs/examples.md

 ---
 As an example of how the algorithm checks the duality of these two functions, and how this is associated with a tree, we now run through the first level of the recursion, fixing lexicographic ordering and no filtering for the pivot variables.

-We first split on 1 to get two subproblems:
+We plit on 1 to get two subproblems:
 ```
 F_1 = '((2 3)(2 4)(6 7)(6 8)(5 7)(5 8))
 G_0 or G_1 = '((3 4 5 6)(3 4 7 8)(2 5 6)(2 7 8))